Terms and Conditions

 Litigation: If mediation is unsuccessful or either party withdraws from mediation, disputes will be subject to the exclusive jurisdiction of the courts of British Columbia, Canada, and shall be governed by the laws of British Columbia and the federal laws of Canada applicable therein.
 Both parties irrevocably submit to the jurisdiction of the courts of British Columbia.

-Limitation Period: Any legal action arising from or related to your booking or trip must be commenced within one (1) year of the trip completion date or the date the issue arose, whichever is earlier.
+Limitation Period: Any legal action arising from or related to your booking or trip must be commenced within two (2) years of the trip completion date or the date the issue arose, whichever is earlier.
 Claims not brought within this limitation period are forever barred.

 16. Itinerary Disclaimer